Skip to main content

 First item and Last item

 Now, whenever you're referencing a list, you'll see two new options: "First item" and "Last item."
-These read a single value out of the list so you can use it directly in text fields, conditions, and comparisons — no more workarounds like an extra formula field or a script step.
+These read a single value out of the list so you can use it directly in conditions, and comparisons — no more workarounds like an extra formula field or a script step.

 Both features are available now.
 Give them a try, and let us know what you think or if you run into anything.
 We'd love to hear how you're putting them to use!